• Skip to primary navigation

 Christmas tree brownies recipe.

-Christmas tree brownies are a festive, fun treat that's perfect for all ages.
+Christmas tree brownies are a festive, fun treat that's great for all ages.
 Chewy chocolate brownies are decorated with white chocolate drizzle and colorful sprinkles.
 Perfect for your next holiday dessert tray!

 Square white plate filled with Christmas tree brownies.